-- 3.5.54 Sites suitable for allocation in Beckermet (Be1, Be2 and Be3, with Be5) have a combined capacity of 70 homes.
-However, it is likely that drainage considerations may reduce the capacity of the larger sites (Be1 and Be3) in particular. - 3.5.55 Site Be2 was included in the draft 2006 Local Plan but taken out by the Inspector.
+- 3.5.54 Sites suitable for allocation in Beckermet (Be2, Be3, Be4 and Be5) have a combined capacity of 55 homes.
+However, drainage considerations may reduce the capacity of the larger sites. - 3.5.55 Site Be2 was included in the draft 2006 Local Plan but taken out by the Inspector.
 The site remains suitable for allocation as far as local policy (Core Strategy) is concerned, and is therefore put forward again. - 3.5.56 A further site, Be6, is well located to the settlement boundary but is subject to uncertainty as regards highway access and potential flooding of parts of the plot.
 It could, therefore, be brought forward for consideration if those issues were resolved.